 Tags

-To help you manage, categorize and enrich resources, Unit allows you to attach your own metadata to them in the form of tags (key-value pairs).
-Common examples:
+Unit allows you to attach your own metadata to most entities in the form of tags (key-value pairs).
+Tags are often used to connect entities on Unit to entities and concepts on your platform.

 {